Afua Hirsch: Early life

 Hirsch was educated at the private Wimbledon High School, and then studied philosophy, politics, and economics at St Peter's College, Oxford (1999–2002).
-After her graduation with a Bachelor of Arts degree, she took the Graduate Diploma in Law at the BPP Law School.
+After graduating with a Bachelor of Arts degree, she took the Graduate Diploma in Law at the BPP Law School.
 She qualified as a barrister in 2006 and trained at Doughty Street Chambers.

 Career

-Hirsch began working as a lawyer in criminal defence, public and international law.

-Journalism and writings
+Journalism

 Hirsch was a legal correspondent for The Guardian.
 She has lived in Britain and Senegal, and served as The Guardian's West Africa correspondent, based in Accra, Ghana.
 From 2014 to 2017, she was the Social Affairs and Education Editor at Sky News.

+Among other publications and outlets for which she has written are The Observer, The Evening Standard, Vogue, Prospect and i.

 Hirsch contributed the piece "What Does It Mean to Be African?" to Margaret Busby's 2019 anthology New Daughters of Africa.

 Guardian article about Nelson's Column

 In August 2017, in The Guardian, Hirsch questioned whether Nelson's Column should remain in place, with the implication it might be removed.
-Not long afterward, the art historian and former museum director Sir Roy Strong said the suggestion the column should be taken down was a "ridiculous" viewpoint, commenting that "Once you start rewriting history on that scale, there won't be a statue or a historic house standing....The past is the past.
-You can't rewrite history".
+Not long afterward, the art historian and former museum director Sir Roy Strong said the suggestion the column should be taken down was a "ridiculous" viewpoint, commenting: "Once you start rewriting history on that scale, there won't be a statue or a historic house standing....The past is the past.
+You can't rewrite history."
 The following May, Hirsch said the idea of removing Nelson's Column distracted from her main point that Britain should look more carefully at its past to understand itself better today.
 In an article introducing her television documentary, The Battle for Britain's Heroes, Hirsch stated that she "wasn't actually waiting in a bulldozer, ready to storm Trafalgar Square, as some people seemed to believe".

+Publications

 Brit(ish)

 Hirsch's book Brit(ish): On Race, Identity and Belonging (ISBN 9781911214281) was published by Jonathan Cape in January 2018.
 The book is part-memoir and discusses black history, culture and politics in the context of Britain, Senegal and Ghana.
-It is a Sunday Times bestseller.
+It became a Sunday Times bestseller.
 Hirsch was awarded a Royal Society of Literature Jerwood Prize for Non-Fiction while writing it in 2016.

+Decolonising My Body

+Reviewing Hirsch's 2023 book, Decolonising My Body: A Radical Exploration of Rituals and Beauty, Niellah Arboine wrote in The Guardian: "If her first book Brit(ish) was about grappling with her identity as a black British woman of mixed heritage, Decolonising My Body aims to unpack how her identity and wider society have shaped her physically."

 Television

-Hirsch has been a panellist on the Sky News discussion programme The Pledge (UK TV programme).
+Hirsch has been a panellist on the Sky News discussion programme The Pledge.